louis-tru/quark/docs/RENDERING.md

   when judging AA quality.
 - Mobile CPU cost still matters.
 CAPA performs well when it records large batches, but frequent flushes can dominate CPU time.
+- Android GL/GLES profiling shows that dynamic R8 text/image texture upload can
+  dominate CPU time on midrange devices.
+Treat GL as the correctness/fallback path there; Vulkan is the next likely performance path if upload/driver cost remains the limiter.

 The current executable CAPA pass plan is documented in `docs/CAPA_PASS_PROCESS.md`; shader source lives in `src/render/shader/capa/`.